mateothegreat/go-nets/readme.md

   log.Printf("error connecting: %v", err)
 }

-// We wait for the client to connect to the server. if err := client.WaitForStatus(nets.Connected, 1*time.Second); err != nil {
+// Optionally, we can wait for the client to connect to the server. if err := client.WaitForStatus(Connected, 1*time.Second); err != nil {
   log.Printf("error waiting for status: %v", err)
 }